Stochastic maximal $L^p$-regularity: Discussion

-When comparing the results of \cite{DPL} with ours, it should be noted that if $-A$ is invertible and generates a bounded strongly continuous analytic semigroup on a Banach space $E$, then by a result of Dore (see for instance \cite[Corollary 6.5.8]{Haase:2}) $A$ admits a bounded $H^\infty$-functional calculus of angle less that $\pi/2$ on the spaces $D_A(\theta,p)$ for all $\theta\in (0,1)$ and $p\in (1,\infty)$.
-Hence, at least for $E=L^q(\mathcal{O})$, the estimate \eqref{eq:DPL} is also contained in Theorem \ref{thm:main}.
+When comparing the results of \cite{DPL} with ours, it should be noted that if ${-}A$ is invertible and generates a bounded strongly continuous analytic semigroup on a Banach space $E$, then by a result of Dore (see, e.g., \cite{Haase2}, Corollary 6.5.8) $A$ admits a bounded $H^\infty$-functional calculus of angle less that $\pi/2$ on the spaces $D_A(\theta,p)$ for all $\theta\in(0,1)$ and $p\in(1,\infty)$.
+Hence, at least for $E=L^q(\mathcal{O})$, estimate \eqref{eq:DPL} is also contained in Theorem \ref{thm:main}.